-The proposed amendment will support the use of YANG, which commands broad industry support especially from network service providers, in networks that use IEEE Std 802, IEEE Std 802.1Q, and IEEE Std 802.3.
-YANG is already supported and used by multiple vendors/network providers/network users.
-There is a wide interest in the industry to manage networks and network equipment with YANG models.
+The proposed amendment will support the use of YANG, which commands broad industry support -especially from network service providers, in networks that use IEEE Std 802.1Q.
+Both IEEE Std 802.1Q and YANG are already supported and used by multiple vendors/network providers/network users.
+There is a wide interest in the industry to manage Scheduled Traffic, Frame Preemption, and Per-Stream Filtering and Policing via YANG models.